 Since 2004, they have found an incredible 181% increase through 2018.

-Check out even more shocking Autism Statistics Worldwide in a highly shared post I published earlier.
+Check out even more shocking Autism Statistics Worldwide (click to read on my site) in a highly shared post I published earlier.

 How many children in the world have autism?

 Going back to the CDC, between 1-2% of the world’s population is on the autism spectrum.

 With about 7.5 billion people on the planet, that would have between 75 million and 150 million people being on the autism spectrum.

 Since about 26% of the world’s population is age 15 and under, that would mean between 20 and 40 million kids with autism in the world.

 Hong Kong has the highest rate of autism, coming in at a shocking rate of 1 in 27 people!

 Of course, it’s worth repeating that not every country reports autism the same way as others, and there could be a margin of error in comparing the results of 2 different countries.